St4B/Scoco/README.md

 We could say that is a light-weight version of https://github.com/Kotlin/kotlinx.coroutines/tree/master/kotlinx-coroutines-test

-Espeacially, with this library we can test coroutines that exeute jobs based on time, by ignoring any possible delay or by controlling the time.
+Especially, with this library we can test coroutines that execute jobs based on time, by ignoring any possible delay or by controlling the time.

 ### Ignoring delays

 The simplest way to test coroutines, that contain delay, is just to ignore the delay.
 This is useful whenever there is not any need to orchestrate different jobs.
 What we actually want is to get a result of a long running task.
-In that case, we can just use the Coroutine Scope that is provided from this library and the jobs are going to be executed instantly.
+In that case, we can just use the CoroutineScope that is provided from this library and the jobs are going to be executed instantly.

 ```Kotlin
 class Task(private val scope: CoroutineScope) { ... }